zaiisao/Documentation/en/Recording/recording_cpp.md

 virtual int setLogLevel(agora::linuxsdk::agora_log_level level) = 0;
 ```

 This method sets the log level.
 Only log levels preceding the selected level are generated.
-The default value of level is 6.
+The default value of the log level is 6.

 ### <a name="enableModuleLog"></a>Enables the Module Log (enableModuleLog)